OmengU/quap/documentation/documentation.typ

 />
 ```
 ]
-Its value is set to the time limit loaded with the Loader if the Question has a time limit specified.
+Its value is set to the time limit loaded with the loader if the Question has a time limit specified.
 If not, the field is left empty.
-If the input changes as the tutor enters a number, said number is stored in State to be used in an #acr("API") call to the server, which performs a PATCH Operation to mutate the data of the Question.
+If the input changes as the tutor enters a number, said number is stored in state to be used in an #acr("API") call to the server, which performs a PATCH Operation to mutate the data of the Question.
 The plus in front of the expression `event.target.value` converts a string to a number in JavaScript/TypeScript.
 The Component also features an error message displayed above the input fields if there are empty fields and also causes the save button to be disabled:
 #figure(image("images/screenshots/questionError.png", height: 6.5cm), caption: [Error Message Empty Question fields], supplement: "Figure", kind: "image")
 This is done by declaring a boolean state, which controls the alert's visibility and the ability to click the button.
-The variable is then updated using the useEffect Hook to trigger when the State of the input field values changes.
+The variable is then updated using the useEffect Hook to trigger when the state of the input field values changes.
 #code-snippet(caption: "Edit Question Error Check")[
 ```ts
 useEffect(() => {